w3c/wai-bcase/index.md

 -   Driverless cars, so promising for the independence of blind people, are projected to also help solve traffic fatalities and congestion.

--   Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls were originally meant to include those with disability and all have found much wider application.[^4]
+-   Innovations like the typewriter, telephone, punch cards, text to speech, email, and voice controls were initially meant to include those with a disability, and all have found a much broader application.[^4]

 -   Accessibility is closely related to general usability — both aim to define and deliver a more intuitive user experience.